Yenniferh/Pastry-send-message/README.md

 # Pastry Simulator

 A [FreePastry](https://www.freepastry.org) implementation.
-This starts or joins to a Pastry ring and send 10 messages, then send a message to its leafset
+It's a basic chat app.

 ## How to run